+In Hong Kong, the debt securities market is almost entirely private.
 The Code of Conduct for Persons Licensed by or Registered with the SFC (the Code of Conduct), promulgated by the SFC, provides for general investor protection in Hong Kong, although it is not applicable specifically to securitisations.

 The Code of Conduct provides for some major protection to investors of investment products (including securitisations).
 For instance, a licensed person (eg, an arranger) is required to take all reasonable measures to establish the true and full identity of an investor, the investor's financial situation and investment experience, and the investor's investment objectives.
 When making any investment recommendation or solicitation, the arranger is also required to ensure that the suitability of such recommendation or solicitation is reasonable in all the circumstances for the investor.

 Additionally, the arranger is required to disclose to the investor information that is relevant to the transaction before or at the point of sale, including the arranger's capacity, affiliation with the issuer (if any), benefits received by the arranger and terms under which the investor may receive a discount on fees.
 Where a cooling-off period has been incorporated into a securitisation product, the arranger is also required to execute the investor instruction promptly where the investor decides to exercise its right to back out of the transaction, and the arranger should pass on to the investor the refund received from the relevant issuer, although the arranger may charge a reasonable administrative fee for such services.

 Investors may also rely on the protections provided in relation to the issuance of debt securities (see 4.2 General Disclosure Laws or Regulations).

 The SFC is the principal regulator.